ReactiveX/RxPY/docs/migration.rst

 Blocking Observable
 -------------------

-BlockingObservables have been removed from reactivexPY v3.
+BlockingObservables have been removed from rxPY v3.
 In RxPY v1, blocking until an Observable completes was done the following way:

 .. code:: python

-    from reactivex import Observable
+    from rx import Observable

     res = Observable.from_([1, 2, 3, 4]).to_blocking().last()
     print(res)

-This is now done with the :func:`run <reactivex.Observable.run>` operator:
+This is now done with the :func:`run <rx.Observable.run>` operator:

 .. code:: python

-    import reactivex
+    import rx

-    res = reactivex.from_([1, 2, 3, 4]).run()
+    res = rx.from_([1, 2, 3, 4]).run()
     print(res)

 The *run* operator returns only the last value emitted by the source